MarkSikos/crayon/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Acknowledgements
-Special thanks to the Eötvös Loránd University, Department of Artificial Intelligence, and all contributors to this project.
+Special thanks to the Eötvös Loránd University, Department of Artificial Intelligence, and Viktor Varga as my mentor teacher.